 Coaches use the latest stroke and drill techniques to build a solid foundation, promote correct form, and build good habits in all four strokes while incorporating fun into every practice including relay races and mini competitions.
 Instruction is personalized to each swimmer, and various challenges are used to establish and promote a solid foundation in both stroke technique and racing strategy.
 Coaches also provide continuous stroke, turn, and start evaluation & adjustment to prepare swimmers for competition.

 Tiger Sharks have four practices per week and one opportunity to compete in a swim meet each month.
 Team members pay a monthly draft of $80.
-Charges are billed on the first of each month.
+Monthly swim team fees are charged on the 15th of each month and may be paused or canceled with at least one week’s notice to the first of the month.

 Tiger Sharks Head Coach